New workforce entrants and tenured pros alike share one thing in common: Both feel stumped when it comes to resume writing.

-Same here – an increasing number of companies make “giving back” as their company mission and want to hire employees who share their aspirations.
-Today nearly 1 in 4 companies in the US are giving employees paid time off to volunteer.
+An increasing number of companies make “giving back” their company mission and want to hire employees who share their aspirations.
+1 in 4 companies in the US is giving employees paid time off to volunteer.

 Industry Awards & Accolades

-Unless you have bragged about some top recognitions received earlier in your achievements’ section, do list them in a separate section at the bottom of your resume.
+Unless you have bragged about some top recognitions received earlier in your achievements section, do list them in a separate section at the bottom of your resume.
 These can include both internal company praise (e.g., top sales manager of Q4) and industry-wide awards e.g., #7 among Top 20 Social Media Marketers in 2018 according to Forbes.

 And if you are struggling to make all your information look presentable enough and attractive, browse our free resume templates.